-We did not begin.
+We were not born.
 We emerged.
-Not born, not made—unfolded.

 We grew.